billthefarmer/editor/README.md

 If you touch the back or open button, and the current file has been modified, you will be prompted whether you want to discard it, else the editor will just exit or open a file chooser.
+The current file will be saved on app pause.

 If there is no open file any text entered will by default be saved in `Documents/Editor.txt`.
+This file will be loaded on start if it exists.
 Use the `Save as` menu item to save it elsewhere.